 Their reach is throughout the African continent and is especially felt in disaster and emergency situations in Sub-Saharan Africa.

-I encourage you to continue supporting this worthy organisation to continue helping hungry children grow up, be educated and to reach their potential as citizens of Southern Africa.
+I encourage you to continue supporting this worthy organisation to continue helping hungry children grow up, be educated and to reach their potential as citizens of Africa.